 You've probably seen ads pop up in your Facebook feed.
 In fact, advertising on Facebook is one of the best ways to reach out to new customers and visitors.
 And anyone can do it.
 Sadly, there are a lot of myths surrounding how things actually work when it comes to advertising on social media.

-We asked Ludvig Olsson, founder of the social distribution company Trickle, about what people usually get wrong.
+We asked Ludvig Olsson, founder of the social distribution company Trickle, about what people usually get wrong about advertising on Facebook.

 1. You need a big budget

 The most common question companies ask is how much money they have to spend to succeed with their advertising.

 It’s a relevant question, but it must be seen in relation to goals and target group.
 You can come a long way with a rather small amount, if you use it right.

 – The most important question you can ask yourself is: how big is the target group in relation to the budget?
 If you have SEK 2,000 in budget then it is better to reach 10,000 people several times than to reach 100,000 people once, says Ludvig Olsson.

 One of the most widespread misconceptions is that so-called native advertising is used to fool the viewer that they are watching something other than an ad.